Buses that Link Alhambra, Sacromonte and Albaycin and the City Centre

-Alhambra Bus (and Transportes Rober) manages the four urban transport routes known as touristic routes, since they link the city with the Alhambra, Sacromonte and Albayzin.
+Alhambra Bus (Alsa) operates four urban transport routes known as touristic routes, as they connect the city with the Alhambra, Sacromonte and Albaicin.

-The Alhambra, Albaycin and Sacromonte Bus Fares, Year 2022
+The Alhambra, Albaicin and Sacromonte Bus Fares, Year 2025

-The Alhambra Bus fares are the same as those of other urban buses.
-You can use the same travel card on Alhambra and other (bigger) urban buses.Concept
+The bus fares for these buses are the same as those for other city buses.
+Your travel card can be used on both the Alhambra and larger urban buses.Concept

 Cost